CKRK-FM

 CKRK-FM is an English-language Canadian radio station located in the Kahnawake Mohawk Territory, a First Nations reserve near Montreal, Quebec.
 It broadcasts on 103.7 MHz with an effective radiated power of 250 watts (class A1) using an omnidirectional antenna.
-Recent measurements indicate that the transmitter is pushing out 250 watts.
-The station is heard extremely well in Kahnawake and surrounding towns in the southwest sector of the Montérégie.
 Reception is also possible on the island of Montreal, particularly in the south and southwest sectors of the island.

 CKRK-FM was originally on 103.5 MHz with only 50 watts; it moved to its current frequency and raised its power in 1996, after another station, CJLM-FM, signed on the same channel in Joliette, causing interference.

 The station went on the air on March 30, 1981, and identifies itself as "K1037”.
 It originally had a country music format; starting in 1995, it moved to an adult contemporary format with significant time devoted to hip-hop programming during weeknights.
-K1037 still airs country music on the weekend and a recent survey showed that it still leads the way in country music listenership even though another station in Kahnawake plays an all country format.
+K1037 still airs country music on the weekend.